 Rowing has got some focus now.
 This review will look at the features that should be considered when purchasing a rowing-friendly watch.

 Importance of data

 Tracking your data during your rowing session gives its user an accurate overview which aids improvement.
-It allows for analysis of things like heart rate, strength, speed and stroke rate.
+It allows for analyzing things like heart rate, strength, speed, and stroke rate.
 Without this information, you’re blindly going at your training without knowing where exactly improvement is needed.

-Regarding outdoor rowing, you are going to want something that offers a GPS function as well as telling you your heart rate, distance and speed.
+Regarding outdoor rowing, you will want something that offers a GPS function and tells you your heart rate, distance, and speed.
 Obviously, the device needs to be waterproof.

-Arguably a really important thing needed for tracking your training.
-A lot of sports watches come with a chest strap that needs to be worn around the body for the most accurate measurement.
-Luckily, companies have developed this and you’ll more than likely find this feature from just the wrist wearable.
-They offer the same level of accuracy as its predecessor and frees your torso for movement during your ride.
+Arguably an essential thing needed for tracking your training.
+Many sports watches come with a chest strap that needs to be worn around the body for the most accurate measurement.
+Luckily, companies have developed this, and you’ll likely find this feature from just the wrist wearable.
+They offer the same level of accuracy as their predecessor and frees your torso for movement during your ride.

-This isn’t an imperative function for all sports watches, ie, those that are based indoors.
+This isn’t a crucial function for all sports watches, i.e., those based indoors.
 It is worth investing in if you’re into outdoor rowing.
 This means you can track your distance in the water.
 It’s also super-useful for directions.

 This is a really key feature for rowing enthusiasts as it tells you exactly how effective you are at rowing.
 This data tells you how to best improve or maintain your optimal performance levels.
 It’ll also monitor your strength.

 Without further ado, let’s look at some examples of great rowing watches.

 This is an excellent device if you’re into watches that give you more for your money.
 The large display is incredibly clear; great when rowing.
 It’s slimline, but not so much that it’ll get caught up your sleeve.